 - Combine the honey, yeast and warm water in a cup.
 Gently mix until combined.
 Set aside for 5 minutes, until foamy.

-- In a food processor, combine the almond flour, coconut crystals, coconut flour, arrowroot starch and salt.
+- In a food processor, combine the almond flour, coconut palm sugar, coconut flour, arrowroot starch and salt.
 Pulse until well combined.

 - Add the yeast mixture, egg, oil, vinegar and vanilla extract.
 Pulse until well combined.